Universal-Basic-Compute/serenissima/backend/docs/ais.md

    - Contract details include resource type, hourly amount, and price
    - Each contract is set with appropriate parameters (seller: "Italia", transporter: "Italia")

-5. An admin notification is created with statistics about all import decisions, showing the resources being imported by each AI user
+5. An admin notification is created with statistics about all import decisions, showing the resources being imported by each AI citizen

 #### Economic Impact:

 The AI resource import system:
 - Ensures AI-owned buildings have necessary resources for production
 - Creates a more realistic economy with active resource flows
-- Allows AI users to participate fully in the production chain
+- Allows AI citizens to participate fully in the production chain
 - Simulates the international trade that was vital to Venice's economy
 - Provides market demand for various resource types